aws-samples/amazon-cloudfront-secure-static-site/README.md

     - **SubDomain:** The subdomain for your registered domain name.
 Viewers use the subdomain to access your website, for example: www.example.com.
 We recommend using the default value of **www** as the subdomain.
     - **DomainName:** Your registered domain name, such as example.com.
 This domain must be pointed to a Route 53 hosted zone.
+    - **HostedZoneId** The Route 53 Hosted Zone Id containing the domain being used.
     - **CreateApex:** Optionally create an Alias to the domain apex (example.com) in your CloudFront configuration.
 Default is [no]

    After entering values, choose the **Next** button.